dilipabc/node_frame_1/README.md

 ## Dependencies

-With the Help of following node modules we are create this node js framework.
-These modules are very power full and easy to handle in nodejs.
+With the Help of following node modules we are create this Node Js framework.
+These modules are very power full and easy to handle in NodeJs.

     * base64-img              * body-parser               * bookshelf
     * bookshelf-eloquent      * bookshelf-soft-delete     * commander